 First of all, what is a “Solex”?
 The Solex is an old French means of transport, it belongs to the French culture.
 It is in between a bike and motorbike.
 When I wrote old it is older than what you might expect, the company was created in 1905 by two engineers Maurice Goudard and Marcel Mennesson.
 The Solex was created years later.
 Both of them were certain about the fact that the car industry was going to skyrocket.
 At the start, the company was named “Goudard et Mennesson” but it was too long and not so easy to remember.

 Then, they made a brainstorming and decided to go for an easy name brand, five letters, no more than two syllables and euphonic, can be pronounced in every language: the name Solex was born!
 The beginning were hard for the founders, they had to go to the WWI in 1914,1918.

-The company was keep growing, in the mid 60s the company was selling 1500 solex per day!
-The famous french actress Brigitte Bardot was the ambassador of the brand and the Solex was part of many french movies at that time.
+The company was to keep growing, in the mid 60s the company was selling 1500 Solex per day!
+The famous French actress Brigitte Bardot was the ambassador of the brand and the Solex was part of many french movies at that time.
 From there the sales decrease but in 2005 the Solex came back with a new fresh design and has now an electric engine.